University Council Member

 Council is supported by a number of formally constituted committees with delegated powers, including the Finance and General Purposes Committee and the Audit and Risk Committee.

-Council members are selected and appointed based on their specific skills, experience and expertise, including: finance, audit and legal; cyber and digital; human resources and personnel; education and public sector policy; property and estates development; strategic planning and senior leadership.
+Council Members are selected and appointed based on their specific skills, experience and expertise, including: finance, audit and legal; cyber and digital; human resources, people and change management; education and public sector policy; property and estates development; strategic planning and senior leadership.

 The opportunity